-Although, surveys and any credible market research will cost you a couple of bucks and may be a possible challenge given the nature of your young enterprise, you will find that these will be the most important expenditures of your company's life.
-Again, strong advice here is to go back to your university's libraries and ask their assistance.

-You need this level of customer, or prospective customer, intimacy if you are planning to commit your career and the careers of others, let alone the investment dollars of friends and professional investors.
+Although surveys and any credible market research will cost you a couple of bucks and may be a possible challenge given the nature of your business, you will find that these will be the most important expenditures of your company's life.
+Again, my strong advice here is to go back to your university's libraries and ask for their assistance.
+You need this level of customer, or prospective customer, intimacy if you are planning to commit your career and the careers of your management team, let alone the investment dollars and time of friends, investors, and board members.